Haku-Sci/libs/README.md

 lets call dynamically the function of an object, with parameters (Format: object as class, function name as string, parameters as dictionary)

+### getSortedParameters

+for a function, get available parameters as dictionary, and return a list of parameters in correct order, to be run for this function (...args)

 ### withWatchdog